ankschoubey/old-blog/_posts/2021-05-03-decision-making-heuristics.md

 World if filled with scam artists.

 #### Do/Try/Invest in many things.
-You have any decision making capacity unless you have an offer.
+You don't have any decision making capacity unless you have an offer.

 You don’t have any decision making capacity unless you have an offer on the table.